mintlayer/mintlayer-core/wasm_crypto/README.md

 cargo install http-server
 ```

-Then run the http server, run the following then choose the `index.html` file:
+Then run the http server, and then choose the file `js-bindings/index.html`:

 ```
 http-server --port 8080 --verbose